curtiswest/pepi/docs/about-pepi.rst

 Hardware
 ========
-At present, the only concrete server implementation in the GitHub repo is for the Raspberry Pi's.
-To run the provided implementation, you will need:
+To run the provided implementation for the Raspberry Pi & Camera Modules, you will need:

 * Raspberry Pi (any model) and Raspberry Pi Camera Module (any version) with matching cable
 * 8GB or larger microSD card, preferably Class 10 for speed